owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/ScriptingLanguageReference.md

-# Scripting Language Reference

-## Effect Generator Scripting Reference
+# Effect Generator Scripting Reference

 This page contains reference information for the Effect Generator scripting language.
 For an introductory tutorial read [Creating Your Own Effects Scripts](WritingYourOwnEffectsScripts.md).